bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_posts/2025-08-19-Pragmatic Statistics.md

 ### 1. Descriptive Designs

-**Goal:** Summarise characteristics without asserting causation.
+**Goal:** Summarise characteristics without claiming one thing causes another.

-- **Cross-sectional surveys/monitoring:** Measure variables at one time point across locations (e.g., sampling PM2.5 across districts).
+- **Cross-sectional surveys or monitoring:** Measure variables at one point in time across different places.
+For example, measuring air pollution in different districts on the same day.
-- **Routine monitoring time series:** Summarise trends and seasonality in a single station’s data across time.
+- **Routine monitoring time series:** Look at trends and patterns over time at a single location.
-- **Ecological summaries:** Aggregate by units (e.g., average NO₂ per ward) to describe patterns.
+- **Ecological summaries:** Group data by area, such as the average pollution level in each neighbourhood.

-**Typical statistics:** Percentiles, means/medians, histograms, kernel density plots, boxplots, maps, time series plots; confidence intervals for means or quantiles; trend lines with uncertainty ribbons.
+**Typical statistics:** Percentiles, means, medians, histograms, boxplots, maps, time series plots, and confidence intervals for means or other summaries.

-**Pitfall:** Ecological fallacy, inferring individual-level relationships from aggregated data.
+**Common mistake:** Drawing conclusions about individuals from group-level data.
+This is called the ecological fallacy.

 ---

 ### 2. Observational Correlational Designs

-**Goal:** Quantify associations while acknowledging potential confounding.
+**Goal:** Measure associations while recognising that other factors might be involved.

-- **Cross-sectional associations:** Measure exposure and outcome once (e.g., neighbourhood traffic vs NO₂).
+- **Cross-sectional associations:** Measure exposure and outcome at the same time.
+For example, comparing traffic and pollution in different areas.
-- **Case-control:** Select outcomes first (algal bloom events vs non-events) and look backward at exposures.
+- **Case-control:** Start with outcomes (such as people who became ill and those who did not) and look back at exposures.
-- **Cohort (prospective/retrospective):** Follow units over time with documented exposures (e.g., communities before/after monsoon with varying industrial emissions).
+- **Cohort (prospective or retrospective):** Follow groups over time, recording exposures and outcomes.
-- **Panel data (repeated measures):** Multiple observations per unit (e.g., daily pollution and hospital visits by city).
+- **Panel data (repeated measures):** Collect data from the same units (such as cities or people) at multiple times.

-**Typical statistics:** Correlation coefficients (Pearson/Spearman), linear or generalised linear models (GLMs), mixed-effects models for repeated measures and clustering, splines for nonlinearity.
+**Typical statistics:** Correlation coefficients, linear or generalised linear models, mixed-effects models for repeated measures, and splines for non-linear relationships.

-**Pitfall:** Confounding, variables that affect both exposure and outcome (e.g., temperature confounding pollution–health associations).
-Directed acyclic graphs (DAGs) help decide what to adjust for.
+**Common mistake:** Confounding, where another variable affects both the exposure and the outcome.
+Drawing a diagram called a directed acyclic graph (DAG) can help you decide what to adjust for.

 ---